 Eritrea's Ambassador to the UK

 The Embassy of the State of Eritrea, 96 White Lion Street, London N1 9PF

 The British Embassy, 66-68 Mariam Ghimbi Street, Zip Code 174, PO Box 5584, Asmara, Eritrea

-Eritrea is a country in east Africa with an extensive coastline on the Red Sea, which borders Sudan in the west, Ethiopia in the south and Djibouti in the southwest.
+Eritrea is a country in east Africa with an extensive coastline on the Red Sea.
+It borders Sudan in the west, Ethiopia in the south and Djibouti in the southwest.
 It also comprises the Dahlak Archipelago and several of the smaller Hanish islands.

 A hard history

 Eritrea has suffered periods of drought as well as conflict, particularly with neighbouring Ethiopia.
 Both have adversely affected Eritrea’s agricultural economy.
 It is one of the poorest countries in Africa.
 It is a highly militarised one-party state.